Canon 200D vs Nikon D300

 Studio photographers will appreciate that the Nikon D300 (unlike the 200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 200D and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the D300 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the 200D was followed by the Canon 250D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 200D and D300 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Nikon D300 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 200D and the Nikon D300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.